asgarovf/webauthn/README.md

 - `discoverable`: (`'discouraged'`, `'preferred'` or `'required'`) If the credential is "discoverable", it can be selected using `authenticate` without providing credential IDs.
 In that case, a native pop-up will appear for user selection.
 This may have an impact on the "passkeys" user experience and syncing behavior of the key. *(Default: 'preferred')*
 - `attestation`: If enabled, the device attestation and clientData will be provided as base64 encoded binary data.
 Note that this may impact the authenticator information available or the UX depending on the platform. *(Default: false)*
-- `userHandle`: The `userHandle` can be used to re-register credentials for an existing user, thus overriding the current the key pair and username for that `userHandle`. *The default here is based on a hash of the `username`, and thus has some security implications as described in [issue](https://github.com/passwordless-id/webauthn/issues/29).
-For optimal security and privacy, it is recommended to set the `userHandle` to a random 64 bytes value.*
+- `userHandle`: The `userHandle` is representing a unique ID for the user account.
+This value has a maximum length of 64 bytes, and is not intended to be displayed to the user.
+It can be returned in some future authentication ceremonies, and is used to overwrite existing discoverable credentials that have the same `rp.id` and `user.id` on the same authenticator. *The default here is based on a hash of the `username`, and thus has some security implications as described in [issue](https://github.com/passwordless-id/webauthn/issues/29).
+For optimal security and privacy, it is recommended to set the `userHandle` to a random 64 bytes value.* [Read the spec.](https://w3c.github.io/webauthn/#dom-authenticatorassertionresponse-userhandle)

 Authentication options